"Improving Smiles with less drilling" - Limiting tooth reduction - Less drilling

 The Preparation Process with tooth veneers

-The philosophy of minimally invasive dentistry has other benefits.
-Due to less drilling, Novocaine is not even needed.
+Minimally invasive dentistry has many benefits.
+Due to less drilling, novocaine is not always needed.
 The tooth enamel may not be touched.
-The smoothing of edges is done with buffing wheels or ultra-fine grit drills.
+The smoothing of edges is done with buffing wheels or ultra fine grit drills.
 A light touch by the dentist makes the appointments much shorter.

 Doing Cosmetic Dentistry with less drilling requires great skill